Digital Marketing

 Image via SimplyHired

-SimplyHired is an all-inclusive job search engine that compiles job postings from numerous online locations, such as corporate career pages, job boards, and specialized hiring websites.
+SimplyHired is an all-inclusive job search engine that compiles job postings from numerous online locations.
+This includes corporate career pages, job boards, and specialized hiring websites.

 Key Features